ENOFLAG/writeups/X-MASctf2019/Eggnog.md

 ## Putting it all together
 With the filtered chars known for all rounds after the first input we send it $random_stuff for the first round since we are only interested at the dumped states anyways.\
-So we decline the first cooking and prepare our shellcode by predicting the next few outputs and adding padding bytes in those places into the shellcode.
+So we decline the first cooking and prepare our shellcode by predicting the next few outputs and add padding bytes in those places into the shellcode.

 Those being filtered out we decide to cook our second course and get rewarded with a shell and the flag to accompany it:\
 *X-MAS{D1nkl3b3rg_w4tch_0ut_f0r_N0g_M4n}*

-If you want my messy exploit code click [here](Eggnog_ex.py) (but tbh I can't reccomend it).
+If you want my messy exploit code click [here](Eggnog_ex.py) (but tbh I can't recommend it).

 All in all nice and easy pwn/crypto challenge.